-George W. Dunbar, Jr., 63, joined Aastrom as President, Chief Executive Officer and a member of the Company's Board of Directors in July 2006, and has served as the Chief Financial Officer since July 2008.
-For 15 years prior to joining Aastrom, Mr. Dunbar served as Chief Executive Officer and Director of Quantum Dot Corporation, Targesome, Inc., and Epic Therapeutics; as Acting President and Chief Executive Officer of StemCells, Inc. (formerly CytoTherapeutics); and as President and Chief Executive Officer of Metra Biosystems, Inc. Prior to that time, Mr. Dunbar held senior positions in licensing, business development and marketing with The Ares-Serono Group and Amersham International.
+George W. Dunbar joined Aastrom as President, Chief Executive Officer and a member of the Company's Board of Directors in July 2006.
+Mr. Dunbar also currently serves as the Company's Chief Financial Officer.
+Over the last 15 years, Mr. Dunbar served as Chief Executive Officer and Director of Quantum Dot Corporation, Targesome, Inc., and Epic Therapeutics; as Acting President and Chief Executive Officer of StemCells, Inc. (formerly CytoTherapeutics); and as President and Chief Executive Officer of Metra Biosystems, Inc. Prior to that time, Mr. Dunbar held senior positions in licensing, business development and marketing with The Ares-Serono Group and Amersham International.
 In addition to serving as a board member of companies where he also led the executive management team, Mr. Dunbar has other significant board experience serving both public and private companies.
-He currently serves as Chairman of Board for Accuri Cytometers, as well as the MBA Advisory Board of the College of Business at Auburn University.
+He currently serves on the board of Accuri Cytometers, as well as the MBA Advisory Board of the College of Business at Auburn University.
 Previous boards of director appointments include: DepoTech, LJL Biosystems, Metrika, Molecular Probes, Quidel, Sonus Pharmaceuticals and The Valley Medical Center Foundation.
 Mr. Dunbar received a B.S. in Electrical Engineering and an MBA from Auburn University.